 Collard greens are one of those dark and leafy friends!
-These loose-leafed veggies are related to kale, cabbage and cauliflower.
-Their dark thick leaves have hard stems and a mild bitter taste that gets sweeter in colder temperatures.
+These loose-leafed veggies are related to kale, cabbage, and cauliflower.
+Their dark thick leaves have hard stems and a mildly bitter taste that gets sweeter in colder temperatures.
 A mild frost will actually bring out the best flavor in collard greens.

 Collard greens are a wonderful item to add to your veggie rotation.
 They are versatile, they taste good, and they’re one of the most nutritious vegetables you can eat…

 Blood health.
 Collard greens have a tremendous amount of chlorophyll in them.
 Chlorophyll is excellent for building blood in the human body.
 For this reason, juicing collard greens is excellent for anyone suffering from anemia or other disorders of the blood.

 Bone strength.
 Collards aid in the repair and development of bones.

 Cancer prevention.
 Collard greens have very high levels of antioxidants, lowering your risk of developing cancer.